fbernutz/fbernutz.github.io/Content/posts/github-actions.md

       run: bundle exec fastlane snapshot_test
 ```

 Sadly there is nothing like a `install` phase (yet?), which I know from Travis or Gitlab CI.
 So, there is some duplicated code in here for installing the dependencies for each job.
 But there is a solution for it.
-You can create a `Install Dependency` job and the other jobs then wait for this to finish but I didn't try it out yet.
+You can create a "Install Dependency" job and the other jobs then wait for this to finish but I didn't try it out yet.
 I found this in the [GitHub Community Forum](https://github.community/t5/GitHub-Actions/the-same-dependency-in-all-workflows-jobs/td-p/37266) where I discovered some useful hints and tips.

 #### 2. Delete `.travis.yml`